Access to Water · Nutrition · Energy

 This category includes partners who provide the technical and physical infrastructure of the program and offer integrated solutions in water, energy, and agriculture.

-Water Technology Provider
+Water Technology Partner

 Design, production, management of logistics processes, installation, user training, and remote support services for modular water treatment systems.

-Energy Solutions Provider
+Energy Solutions Partner

 Supply of highly efficient generators, solar modules, and hybrid energy systems, engineering planning for systems, and provision of maintenance services.

-Digital Agriculture Technologies
+Digital Agriculture

 Satellite data, AI, and machine learning for yield forecasts, risk management, cultivation planning, and harvest detection.